lsm/genji/doc/base.md

 Base
 ====

-The `base` module exports two classes
+The **base** module exports two classes

-  - `Klass` is a lightweight javascript OO implementation.
+  - **Klass** is a lightweight javascript OO implementation.
 It only gives you a way to inherit class and nothig more.

-  - `Base` is a feature rich javascript OO implementation.
+  - **Base** is a feature rich javascript OO implementation.
 It supports mixin for instance/static property.

 ## Klass

+Klass has follwoing features:

   - instance property will be overridden during subclassing
-  - no `super` method in instance method
+  - no reference to the parent overridden method (aka. `super`) in instance method
   - `instanceof` operator works, but `Klass` itself is not parent class of any subclass defined
   - the root super class's constructor cannot be overridden and will always be called during initialization

-### Klass(SuperClass:Function, module:Object)
+### Klass(SuperClass:Function, module:Object, /\*optional\*/ inherit:Function):Function

  - `SuperClass` is constructor function of your parent class
  - `module` is an object of instance properties which you want to override or add to the subclass
     - `init` is a reserved property in module object.
 If it's a function it will be called during initialization after SuperClass constructor function has been called.
 The `init` defined in parent class will be overridden by subclass just like normal property.
+ - `inherit` is an optional function for changing the default inheriting behaviour
- - returns `Subclass` which you can continue to subclass by calling `Subclass(module:Object)`
+ - returns `Subclass` which you can continue to subclass by calling

+   `Subclass(module:Object, /\*optional\*/ inherit:Function)`

  - the initial SuperClass constructor function (root super class) will always be called and cannot be overridden during subclassing

 ### Example